Skip to content

 The printed document below is General Order No. 1 and it was issued on March 6, 1865.
 To put this in perspective, this was a little over a month before the assassination of President Abraham Lincoln and General Robert E. Lee’s surrender at Appomattox.
 These first few documents were for the entire regiment.

-*A Fatigue Cap is a Cap that was commonly worn during the Civil War.
-It is larger than a Kepi.
+*A Fatigue Cap is a hat that was commonly worn during the Civil War.

 *A Drill Parade is a formation of Soldiers marching close to each other with restricted movement.
 It is different from celebratory parades.